PlayCanvas: Features

-The PlayCanvas platform has collaborative real-time Editor that allows editing project by multiple developers simultaneously.
+The PlayCanvas platform has collaborative real-time Editor that allows editing a project by multiple developers simultaneously.
 The engine supports the WebGL 1.0 and 2.0 standard to produce GPU accelerated 3D graphics and allows for scripting via the JavaScript programming language.

 Projects can be distributed via a URL web link or packaged in native wrappers, p.g. for Android, using CocoonJS or for Steam using Electron, and many other options and platforms.

 Notable PlayCanvas applications

 Various companies use PlayCanvas in projects of different disciplines of interactive 3D content in the web.

 Disney created an educational game for Hour of Code based on its Moana film.

-King published Shuffle Cats Mini as a launch title for Facebook Instant Games.
+King published Shuffle Cats Mini, as a launch title for Facebook Instant Games.

 TANX – massively multiplayer online game of cartoon styled tanks.

 Miniclip published number of games on their platform with increase of HTML5 games popularity on the web.

 Mozilla collaborated with PlayCanvas team creating After the Flood demo for presenting cutting-edge features of WebGL 2.0.